 The tamas guna is also referred to as the mode of lethargy or laziness.
-This is the state of mind when it is easy-going, passive, and lazy.
-We need the tamas guna to be able to rest properly.
+This is the state of mind when it is easy-going, passive, and lethargic.
+We need the tamas guna to be able to properly rest.
 However, when there is a tamas imbalance in your mind, it can lead to feelings of selfishness, excessive attachment, and destructive behavior.
 Therefore, the tamas guna imbalance can be equated with the Kapha dosha.

 Treatments in Kerala Ayurveda

-Now that we have a basic overview of the different concepts in Kerala Ayurveda, we can pay heed to the various treatments available in Kerala Ayurveda.
+Now that we have a basic overview of the different concepts in Kerala Ayurveda, we can pay heed to the various treatments available in Kerala Ayurveda Hospital.

 1. The Kayachikitsa Treatment

 Kayachikitsa is the first branch of the eight-branched Astanga Ayurveda.
 This form of Ayurveda deals with general medicine.
-Kaya here refers to ‘body’ while Chikitsa translates to ‘treatment.’
-This treatment focuses on a range of general diseases, arthritis, diabetes, tuberculosis, rheumatoid, and a host of skin disorders.
+Kaya here refers to ‘body’ while Chikitsa translates to ‘treatment’.
+This treatment focuses on a range of general diseases, arthritis, diabetes, tuberculosis, rheumatoid, and a host of skin care disorders.

 2. The Shalya Chikitsa Treatment

-In the form of Shalya Chikitsa, Kerala Ayurveda introduced surgery to the world long before medical science did.
-When medicines fail, and there is a need for surgical intervention, Shalya Chikitsa is practiced.
+Kerala Ayurveda, in the form of Shalya Chikitsa, introduced surgery to the world long before medical science did.
+When medicines fail and there is a need for surgical intervention, Shalya Chikitsa is practiced.

 3. The Damshitra Chikitsa Treatment

 This treatment in Ayurveda deals with the flushing out of toxins from the body through the cleansing of the immunity system.
 Healthy and nutritious foods are given to categorically remove toxins that the body has accumulated through water and air pollution.